alteroo/bobtemplates.alteroo/README.rst

 Quickstart
 ----------

 This package is most commonly used for initializing a customer site.

-We assume you have sudo privileges on your development box We also assume that you're using Ubuntu 14.04 (it may work on other deb type distributions)
+We assume you have sudo privileges on your development box.
+We also assume that you're using Ubuntu 14.04 (it may work on other deb type distributions)

 **Step 0 - Get your gitlab private token and setup a reusable virtualenv**